-Louisiana always had annual license plates from 1915 until 1963, when new two-year 1964-1965 steel plates were manufactured at Angola.
-The one prior exception was 1943, when a windshield sticker renewed the 1942 plates.
+Louisiana always had annual license plates from 1915 through 1963, when new two-year 1964-1965 steel plates were manufactured at Angola.
+The one prior exception was 1943, when a windshield sticker renewed the 1942 plates for a second year.
 Between 1963 and In 1973, steel plates were used in two year cycles only on the rear.
+The 68/69 through 72/73 were galanized, with unpainted backs.
 In 1973, rear "Bayou State" aluminum plates were manufactured at Angola on aluminum stock.
 The initial production run had the dates "74 BAYOU STATE 75" on the top and the state name at the bottom.
 As a result of this, the state moved from a two year plate replacement cycle to its first permanent registration system.
 Ultimately the new aluminum plates were to be used, with variations, through 1995, and in some cases longer (2007) as old plates attritted from cars still on the road.

 A new feature of the 1963-1995 system was a state police troop designator letter as part of the registration number.
 This continued on the permanent series.
 Rolling changes took place over the years, but were only given to new registrants.
 Old registrations were simply renewed for two more years and kept their old plates, resulting in many of them being used for decades.
 As further explained below, the Troop E area was headquartered at Alexandria.
 When US Highway 71 was upgraded through the city as Interstate 49, a new LSP headquarters building was constructed not far from the original site.

 In 1992, the system was supplemented with AAA-000 series "lipstick" plates, again going to some new registrants.
 They initially had the state police letter on a slap-on sticker.
 The stickers were discontinued 1995-1997.
 The two programs coexisted together until the end of 2007.